EdgeFirstAI/documentation/docs/perception/studio.md

   edgefirst-client trainer-session 324
   [324] ...
 Artifact { name: "modelpack.h5", model_type: "modelpack" },...]
   ```
 - `download-artifact`: Downloads artifacts from a training session.
-Notice this command requieres the `output` parameter is pointing to a file and not to a folder
+Notice this command requires the `output` parameter is pointing to a file and not to a folder
   ```shell
   edgefirst-client download-artifact 324 labels.txt --output /home/reinier/labels.txt
   ```